camdoherty/fluxfce-simplified/hand-over-prompt.md

 *   **`xsct` Installation:** Requires manual compilation/installation from source (`https://github.com/faf0/xsct.git`) as it's typically not in package repositories.
 *   **Configuration:** Single `config.ini` file.
 Edits should be reflected automatically within ~24hrs (by daily scheduler) or immediately upon next `enable` command.

-**Current Codebase:**
-The complete codebase for `fluxfce-simplified` v0.1 will be provided in the `codebase.txt` file accompanying this prompt.

 **Config File:**
 *   **Example Config File:**